intel-iot-devkit/computer-vision-inference-tutorials/0-setup/README.md

-# Intel Computer Vision SDK Setup for using the Inference Engine with Ubuntu 16.04
+# Intel Computer Vision SDK Setup for using the Inference Engine

 <>